 January 16, 2018

 Your Custom Profile Illustration: Does your bitmoji express the real you (even with 1.9 septillion options)?
 Not in my books.
 Hand-drawn portrait illustrations catch the flutter of your spirit and reveal your hidden strengths way better than the frozen stare of digitized art.
-Email me if you’re looking for a custom illustrated About Page or social media profile picture.
+Email me if you’re looking for a custom illustrated portrait for an About Page, social media profile, or just for your wall.
 This form explains how to order your one-of-a-kind likeness.
-Choose from one of three styles: tinted brush pen, loose gestural, and the Superhero option.
+Note that the starting price goes up for complicated portraits.